Dalovice (Karlovy Vary District): Administrative division

+Etymology

+The name is derived from the personal name Dála (a shortened form of names like Dalibor and Dalimil), meaning "the village of Dála's people".

 Geography

 Dalovice is located about 2 km northeast of Karlovy Vary.
 It lies in the Sokolov Basin.
 The highest point is the hill Ptačí vrch at 489 m above sea level.
 The stream Vitický potok flows across the municipality and then joins the Ohře River, which flows along the southern municipal border.

 History

 The first written mention of Dalovice is from 1498.
 It was a large estate, but not rich in income.
 The owners of the estate often changed.
 Among the most notable owners were the noble families of Pernštejn, Kolowrat and Piccolomini.
 In 1871–1945, the estate was owned by the Riedl von Riedenstein family.

 Transport

-The I/13 road (part of the European route E442) from Karlovy Vary to Liberec passes through the town.
+The I/13 road (part of the European route E442) from Karlovy Vary to Liberec runs through the municipality.

 Dalovice is located on the railway line Cheb–Kadaň via Karlovy Vary.